EnzoBnl/enzobnl/pl.md

 Note: both this 2 lines would have compiled if `Square ` were an *abstract class*.

 #### interface attribute
 Attributes cannot receive any modifier and are by default `public static final`.
-Like for methods, staticity in interface attribute means that it cannot be reached from an instance:
+Like for methods, *staticity* in interface attribute implies that it cannot be reached from an instance:
 - `sq.NAME;` does not compile
 - `Square.NAME;` compiles